Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Experiments

 \textbf{Increasing $P$ can enhance FL's performance.} Moreover, we can observe in Figure~\ref{fig:mnist-experiment} that the larger number of perturbations eventually leads to higher test accuracy, which is more influential than local update, while slightly slowing down the algorithm at the beginning.
 Hence, we further evaluate this perturbation trick on Fashion \citep{xiao2017fashion} with a larger CNN model (1,206,590 parameters).
 Like the learning rate scheduler, we use 25 perturbations at the beginning and double it at rounds 500, 1000, and 2000.
 Other settings are the same as MNIST.
 Besides FedAvg, we compare it against FedCom \citep{haddadpour2021federated} (using quantization) and FedAvg+Top $\mathds{k}$ (uploading the largest $\mathds{k}$ elements of the local update difference).
 We set $\mathds{k}$=10\% of parameters, and the quantization used in FedCom is compressing each element in the parameters to 8 bits.
 The left plot in Figure~\ref{fig:fashion-experiment} shows loss against communication rounds. {\alg} converges slower than the first-order methods, except for Top $\mathds{k}$, which is expected due to the inherent slower convergence of ZO methods.
 However, the slowness is not by the factor $d$ as the standard theorem established and supports the low effective-rank assumption.
 The right plot, illustrating test accuracy against effective communication vector length, reveals a different trend. {\alg} achieves higher performance with larger perturbations, while the communicated vector lengths are still significantly smaller than other algorithms.

 \textbf{{\alg} can achieve tremendous communication savings in LLM fine-tuning tasks.} To further verify the {\alg}'s effectiveness on LLMs, we execute fine-tuning tasks on a series of NLP datasets\footnote{Loading and splitting datasets are based on \url{https://huggingface.co/datasets/super_glue}.}.
 The models we used are OPT-125M and OPT-1.3B \citep{zhang2022opt}.
 Due to the size of the model, we sample 2 clients from 8 clients to participate in each round to illustrate the core concept.
 In Table \ref{table.llm-125m-1.3b}, we compare {\alg} with $P=10$ against MeZO (single agent setting) and FedZO (multi-agent setting, $P=10$) fine-tuning as baselines.
-All parameter settings and the definition of tasks are described in Sec~\ref{sec.Additional_Experiment_Details} in the appendix.
+All parameter settings and the definition of tasks are described in Sec.~\ref{sec.Additional_Experiment_Details} in the appendix.
 Although the number of rounds required for {\alg} convergence varies across different tasks (see appendix for details), the convergence consistently occurs within thousands of rounds, significantly fewer than the model's billions of dimensions and only slightly greater than that of first-order counterparts.
 This observation supports our low effective-rank assumption.
 The tables clearly demonstrate that {\alg} can match or even excel MeZO's performance.
 When using the same $P$, the performances of {\alg} and FedZO are almost the same, but the communication cost of {\alg} is dramatically lower than the one of FedZO.
-In addition, the results in Table \ref{table.llm-125m-1.3b} also support our earlier claim that increasing $P$ improves performance.
-Lastly, the most important observation is that the communication costs for both model sizes are nearly identical, highlighting the dimension-free communication achieved by {\alg}!
+Lastly, the most important observation is that the communication costs for both model sizes are nearly identical, highlighting the dimension-free communication achieved by {\alg}.